BlazeFTL/uBlockDefine/README.md

 A fork of [uBlock Origin](https://github.com/gorhill/uBlock) that adds `!#define` macro support for domain list expansion in filter lists.

+In 2018 this was a convenience request.
+In 2024–25 it's a countermeasure.
+Link shortner, file hosting, video hosting sites now buy 1-2 domains per day specifically to outpace static filter updates.
+The only sustainable response is a domain group you update in one place.
+Maintaining 20+ filter lines each repeating a 10-domain prefix — where that list changes daily — is not a viable workflow.

 ---

 ## What's Different